Role

 Naming and Sketching

-Then we began sketching ideas for branding.
+Then I began sketching ideas for branding.

 Reflection